-With many companies now approaching the one-year anniversary of taking out their Bounce Back Loan, however, some are now discovering that adding this additional outgoing is stretching their cash flow to breaking point.
+While Bounce Back Loans were a lifeline to companies at the time, many are now discovering that these repayments are stretching their cash flow to breaking point.
 If you are in this position, you may be wondering where you stand and what the implications are if you cannot pay your Bounce Back Loan.

 Worried about your Bounce Back Loan?